Key Facts

 When to Use

-- •When you need to determine if two datasets move in the same or opposite directions.
+- •When analyzing financial portfolios to determine if two asset returns move in the same direction.

 How It Works

-- •Input your data in either paired (x,y) format or as two separate lists of values.
+- •Enter your numeric data either as comma-separated pairs (one pair per line) or as two separate lists of X and Y values.

-- •Select your preferred calculation method, choosing between sample covariance, population covariance, or both.
+- •Select whether you need to calculate the sample covariance, population covariance, or both.

 Use Cases